DeepDiverGuy/django_CustomUser_app/README.md

 # Installation:
-- Just copy-paste or add the "CustomUser" app (CustomUser directory) inside your django project.
+- After cloning this repo, just copy-paste or add the "CustomUser" app (CustomUser directory) inside your django project.
+- Then proceed to the configurations described below